amitkvikram/parallel-programming/notes/PTHREAD.md

 int pthread_join( pthread_t thread, void **rval_ptr)
 ```
   - pthread_join is blocking call and blocks the calling thread until target thread exits.
-  - If the thread has already terminated then pthrea_join returns immediately.
+  - If the thread has already terminated then pthread_join returns immediately.
 Calling pthread_join for a terminated thread release system resource of thread.
   - Calling pthred_join will aoutomatically place the thread with which we're joining in detach mode.

 **Detach Thread**: